DCAN-Labs/infant-abcd-bids-pipeline/app/README.md

                         range to be used for atropos labeling.
 Defaults: 4 and 5.
   --bandstop LOWER UPPER
-                        parameters for motion regressor band-stop filter.
-It is recommended for the boundaries to match the inter- quartile range for participant group respiratory rate (bpm), or to match bids physio data directly [3].
+                        parameters for motion regressor band-stop filter in bpm (not Hz).
+It is recommended for the boundaries to match the inter-quartile range for participant group respiratory rate (bpm), or to match bids physio data directly [3].
                         These parameters are highly recommended for data acquired with a frequency of approx. 1 Hz or more (TR<=1.0).
 Default: no filter